Rural volunteers need more support to deal with birth emergencies

 The first area of concern was lack of education and exposure to birth.
 Many VAO participants reported feeling underprepared to manage potential labour complications due to deficits in obstetric knowledge and/or lack of exposure to birthing.
 Most participants lacked confidence, admitting that they would feel anxious attending OOHBs.
 The level of anxiety was often dependent on their birthing experience and training.

-Many were worried about limitations to the scope of practice (imposed by clinical practice guidelines) and medical equipment availability.
+Many were worried about limitations to scope of practice (imposed by clinical practice guidelines) and medical equipment availability.

 All participants described the VAO scope of practice as being restricted to an “accoucheur” or birth assistant, with their guidelines advising them to “request assistance from a senior support officer and/or provide rapid transportation to definitive care [hospital].”

-However, the availability of senior support officers in regional areas is cause for concern; and those with additional clinical qualifications reported not being able to use their skills when volunteering due to scope of
+However, the availability of senior support officers in regional areas is cause for concern; and those with additional clinical qualifications reported not being able to use their skills when volunteering due to scope of practice restrictions.

 Most participants also reported that only “a very limited obstetrics kit” was available to VAOs, which increased their anxiety.
+There are also logistical and communication difficulties.

 Lack of maternity services in some rural hospitals, long travel distances to hospital care and the potential unavailability of aeromedical retrieval tended to complicate cases.
 Rural telecommunication problems resulting in difficulties accessing adequate support when required posed further challenges.